ifox6677/RTranslator/README.md

 <h3>WalkieTalkie mode</h3>

-If conversation mode is useful for having a long conversation with someone, this mode instead is designed for quick conversations, such as asking for information on the street or talking to a shop assistant.
+This mode is designed for quick conversations, such as asking for information on the street or talking to a shop assistant.

-This mode only translates conversations between two people, it doesn't work with Bluetooth headsets, and you have to talk in turns.
-It's not a real simultaneous translation, but it can work with **only one phone**.
+This mode translates conversations between two people.
+You have to talk in turns.

-In this mode, the smartphone microphone will listen in two languages (selectable in the same screen of the walkie talkie mode) simultaneously. <br />
-The app will detect in which language the interlocutor is speaking, translate the audio into the other language, convert the text into audio, and then reproduce it from the phone speaker.
-When the TTS has finished, it will automatically resume listening.
+Press the button of your language and start speaking.
+The app will translate the audio into the other language, convert the text into audio, and then reproduce it from the phone speaker.

 <br /><br />

 <h3>Text translation mode</h3>